meiyzhang/quantum-portfolio-optimization/README.md

 # Quantum vs. Classical Portfolio Optimization

-A side-by-side study of two different portfolio optimization problems on the same 11-asset ETF universe:
+A side-by-side study of two different portfolio optimization problems on the same 11-asset ETF universe.
+We implement:

-1. **Classical continuous Markowitz mean-variance optimization** — solved exactly via convex quadratic programming.
+1. **Classical continuous Markowitz mean-variance optimization**, solved exactly via convex quadratic programming.
-2. **Discrete "select B of N assets" combinatorial optimization** — formulated as a QUBO, mapped to an Ising Hamiltonian, and solved with the Quantum Approximate Optimization Algorithm (QAOA) on a Qiskit simulator, benchmarked against exact brute-force enumeration and classical simulated annealing.
+2. **Discrete "select B of N assets" combinatorial optimization**, formulated as a QUBO, mapped to an Ising Hamiltonian, and solved with the Quantum Approximate Optimization Algorithm (QAOA) on a Qiskit simulator, benchmarked against exact brute-force enumeration and classical simulated annealing.

-**The core claim of this project is deliberately modest:** QAOA is not a "speedup" of Markowitz.
+We find that QAOA is not a "speedup" of Markowitz.
 It solves a different problem: discrete subset selection rather than continuous capital allocation, for which it is a more appropriate candidate algorithm.
 This repo reports how well it does at that and its flaws.

-## Asset universe
+## Assets selected:

 11 sector/asset-class ETFs: `XLF` (Financials), `XLE` (Energy), `XLK` (Technology), `XLV` (Healthcare), `XLI` (Industrials), `XLY` (Consumer Discretionary), `XLP` (Consumer Staples), `XLU` (Utilities), `GLD` (Gold), `TLT` (Long-Term Treasuries), `VNQ` (REITs).

-## Headline result
+## TL;DR

 Across every budget tested (B = 3, 4, 5, 6, 7 assets selected out of 11), **QAOA's best-of-5-multistart run found the exact global optimum**, matching both brute-force exact enumeration and classical simulated annealing.
 However, the probability of *sampling* that optimum on any single shot was low (typically well under 1%), and the fraction of all shots landing on any feasible (correct-cardinality) solution ranged from ~23% to ~62% across budgets with no clean trend.
 QAOA located the right answer; it did not concentrate confidently on it.
 See [Results](#results) below for the full breakdown.